SynapticSugar/CarND-Advanced-Lane-Lines/writeup_report.md

 | 680.0, 444.0  | 1011.0.
 0.0   |
 | 603.0, 444.0  | 270.0.
 0.0    |

-I verified that my perspective transform was working as expected by drawing the `src_pts` and `dst_pts` points onto a test image and viewing the its warped counterpart to verify that the lines appear parallel in the warped image.
+I verified that my perspective transform was working as expected by drawing the `src_pts` points on the undistorted image and the `dst_pts` points onto its warped counterpart to verify that the lines appear parallel in the warped image.
 Code lines 360 to 398.

+An example is below:

 ![alt text][image4]